kf-cuanschutz/CU-Anschutz-HPC-documentation/Anschutz_Data-transfer-hub/data_hub_onboarding.md

 To begin a transfer simply open a tmux or screen session.
 Tmux and screen will allow the user to log out of the system without interferring with any transfer.
 There is a variety of ways you can make a transfer on the hub to Alpine: Globus-cli, scp, rsync.
-Note that scp and rsync require the user to have been already enrolled in the Anschutz ssh program.
+Note that scp and rsync require the user to have been already enrolled into the Anschutz ssh program.

 ## Step 6: Unmount drive